-- 1. Encourage the installation of stormwater management infrastructure, such as rain gardens, on private property through existing county programs such as RainScapes. - 2.
+- 1. Encourage the installation of landscaping that can help reduce runoff stormwater management infrastructure, (such as rain gardens), on private property through existing county programs such as RainScapes. - 2.
 Increase the use of bioswales and rain gardens in landscaped areas and along roadways.